The Secret Fortress of Rhamnous Greece: An Archaeological Gem in Athens

 Ramnous stone alley in Greece.

-From what the archaeologists know, Ramnous was a small but wealthy demos, electing just 8 members of the Athens Parliament.
+From what the archaeologists know, Rhamnous was a small but wealthy demos, electing just 8 members of the Athens Parliament.
 From this, we understand that the population was just a few thousand, including the slaves.

 The south main marble entrance to the fortress of Ramnous in a sunny day in Ramnous Archeological Site in Athens.

-The south main marble entrance to the fortress of Ramnous
+The south main marble entrance to the fortress

 The house’s design inside the settlement was exactly like the ones found in Athens: an open space – a yard and all around the rooms were set.